top of page

 Emotional Freedom Technique (tapping) is a simple, evidence-based tool for managing anxiety and stress.
 Find free tutorials on YouTube to get started.

-Find a small, quiet area of a park or around a pond and do gentle laps.
+Find a small, quiet area of a park, seafront or around a pond.
 Each time around, take a mental note of all the different things you notice.
 Sounds, smells, sensations.
+This is one of my favourite things to ground myself.
 Try the 54321 grounding technique: identify 5 things you can see, 4 you can hear, 3 you can touch, 2 you can smell, and 1 you can taste.
 It's simple, free, and incredibly calming.

 Relaxation & Restoration